 "There's a disconnect between what the government wants to achieve and how international brewers view this auction," said one person familiar with the matter.

 "In a normal auction, bidders are fully aware of what stake they'll end up owning and bid for it accordingly," said the person, who was not authorised to speak to the media.

 Unlike similar sales in developed markets, where investors are whittled down over several rounds and offers can be adjusted, Sabeco bidders need to submit a single offer for a specific number of shares in a sealed envelope in one round.

 Thai Bev, controlled by tycoon Charoen Sirivadhanabhakdi, was keen to acquire Sabeco as part of a strategy to expand outside its home market, sources told Reuters.
 The company had already lined up bank guarantees to support the bid by its Vietnam unit, sources said.

 There was no immediate response from Thai Bev to a query from Reuters.

 Reuters previously reported that the auction was drawing the interest of brewing groups such as Anheuser-Busch InBev , Kirin Holdings, Asahi Group Holdings and San Miguel, but there is no clear sign of whether they have participated in the auction so far.

 The government's minimum price for the 54 percent stake on offer valued Sabeco at about 36 times core earnings, more than double the trading multiples of around 15 for some global peers, according to Reuters data.

-(Reporting by Mai Nguyen and Anshuman Daga; Additional reporting by Chayut Setboonsarng in BANGKOK; Editing by Stephen Coates and Gareth Jones)
+Vietnam's trade ministry is expected to announce the bidding result on Monday afternoon.
+(Reporting by Mai Nguyen and Anshuman Daga; Additional reporting by Chayut Setboonsarng in BANGKOK; Editing by Stephen Coates)